scarolan/gcloud-vault-database-secrets-demo/README.md

 vault server -dev -dev-root-token-id=password
 ```

 Leave Vault running in this terminal.
+You can point out API actions as they are logged, such as revoked leases, etc.

 ### Step 3: Configure the Vault database backend for MySQL